Tomires/thesis/analysis.md

 #### Learning element

-At set intervals throughout the level, the player is presented with ar review screen that highlights onyomi and kunyomi readings for a set amount of kanji characters.
+At set intervals throughout the level, the player is presented with ar review screen that highlights onyomi and kunyomi readings for a set number of kanji characters.
 These kanji characters then appear in queries that the player must answer in order to defeat incoming waves of enemies.
 It appears that every level includes a predetermined set of kanji for the player to practice.

 ![Kanji no Owari](images/owaru1.png)

 #### Game mechanics

 According to the developers, Kanji no Owari is a role-playing game.
 While it includes certain elements typical for RPG games, such as variable (and upgradable) statistics, the effect on gameplay is rather insignificant.
 Player amasses virtual currency through play, which they can use to buy items that help them progress through levels, for example a vial that replenishes health.
 Gameplay revolves around defeating monsters by answering quickly to queries.
-At the end of each level, the player faces a boss enemy, which differs from other kinds of enemies by posessing a large amount of hitpoints, therefore increasing the amount of queries generated.
+At the end of each level, the player faces a boss enemy, which differs from other kinds of enemies by possessing a large amount of hitpoints, therefore increasing the number of queries generated.

 ## Turn-based role playing games